cesar-douady/open-lmake/doc/src/execution.md

 - Executing `ltarget foo` in which the `-a` option is not passed.

 A target that is not declared is an error.

+The last case is when a file outside the repo was written.
+Note that for this detection, the ignore flag is not taken into account.

 ### Processing a target